A Conversation Between Karey Pohn, JD Ph.D., Secretary of Association for Holotropic Breathwork and Sasha Yakovleva, Co-Founder of BreathingCenter.com

 Karey: During holotropic breathing, we actually increase the breathing rate for a limited period of time.
 Normally, sessions of Holotropic Breathwork occur a few times a year in a specific setting supervised by trained facilitators.
 This should reduce possible negative effects that over-breathing can cause, don’t you think?

-To summarize, mouth-breathing (if it occurs for a limited time) could negatively affect people whose CO2 level is low, but it is fine for people with the normal level.
+To summarize, mouth-breathing (if it occurs for a limited time) could negatively affect people whose CO2 level is low, but it is fine for people with a normal level.

 Kerry: Could the Buteyko Breathing Method offer an explanation as to why people often have visions during Holotropic Breathwork while they are breathing in this more concentrated manner, often through their mouth?